Quantum error correction: Sign-flip code

 In the Hadamard basis, bit flips become sign flips and sign flips become bit flips.
 Let $E_\text{phase}$ be a quantum channel that can cause at most one phase flip.
-Then the bit flip code from above can recover $|\psi\rangle$ by transforming into the Hadamard basis before and after transmission through $E_\text{phase}$.
+Then the bit-flip code from above can recover $|\psi\rangle$ by transforming into the Hadamard basis before and after transmission through $E_\text{phase}$.

+Encoding logical qubits into physical qubits

 Shor code

 The error channel may induce either a bit flip, a sign flip (i.e., a phase flip), or both.
-It is possible to correct for both types of errors on any one qubit using a QEC code, which can be done using the Shor code published in 1995.
-This is equivalent to saying the Shor code corrects arbitrary single-qubit errors.
+It is possible to correct for both types of errors on a logical qubit using a well-designed QEC code.
+One example of a code that does this is the Shor code, published in 1995.
+Since these two types of errors are the only types of errors that can result after a projective measurement, a Shor code corrects arbitrary single-qubit errors.